gravitational/teleport/rfd/0105-headless-authentication.md

 To ensure the requesting client is the only client that can use resulting headless certificates, we will use the PKCE-like flow common to all Teleport login flows.
 The client provides their public key in the login request, and the server issues certificates for the client's public key.
 If the client does not have access to the corresponding client private key, they cannot use the certificates.

-Note: The server can also encrypt the certificates with the client's public key.
-Since we don't currently do this for other login endpoints, we will omit this from this design.

 ##### Conclusion

 The design principles above go a long way in ensuring the security of headless authentication.
 There should be no way for an attacker to make a straightforward attack, like exfiltrating the user's key/certificates.
 Since WebAuthn verification is required, it should also be impossible for an attacker to hack the user's local machine to approve a fraudulent headless authentication.
 The headless authentication API flow is secured so it cannot be intercepted by an attacker.